HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/howto/install/installDXConsoleMode.md

     ![alt text](Images/installDXConsoleMode/image12.png)

-6. Enter the user id and password for the Portal Admin user.
-This is your Admin user for logging into the Portal Administration page.
+6. Enter the user ID and password for the Portal Admin user.
+This account is used to log in to the Portal Administration page.

     ![alt text](Images/installDXConsoleMode/image13.png)